-These features rely on additional information stored in the alignment plist file.
+These features rely on additional information stored in the alignment.plist file.
 The Mbox Remote application is able to create these additional properties and edit them after they have been created.
-(Refer to the Mbox Remote User manual for more information.)
+The supplemental application called "Mbox Alignment Rectangle Editor" can also help create and edit these more complex Alignment Rectangles.

-Alignment Rectangle properties:
+Alignment Rectangle Grouping:

-- + Color & Opacity any rectangle can be assigned a custom color and opacity value. - + Group It is possible to have nine (9) groups of Alignment Rectangles.
-The Group number comes into play when the Master fixture's control channel is set to a value that makes Alignment Rectangles visible.
+It is possible to have nine (9) groups of Alignment Rectangles.
+The group number comes into play when the Master control channel is set to a value that makes Alignment Rectangles visible.
 Rectangles can be assigned to groups using the Mbox Remote application.
 (Refer to the Mbox Remote User manual for more information.)